Updated February 2020

 The wet on wet application should only be used on wood that is absorbent, or porous enough to handle more than one coat of stain.
 This is normally reserved for exterior wood surfaces that are older than 12 months and have been exposed to the weather.
 It is not recommended for smooth textured or newer wood that has not seasoned.
 The overall process of wet on wet staining allows the application to be evenly applied and minimizes over-application issues.

 Note: Do not over apply decking stains!
-Follow manufacturer’s directions when it comes to the number of coats needed.
+Follow the manufacturer’s directions when it comes to the number of coats needed.

 Essentially, a wet on wet stain application is equivalent to applying 1 ½ coats of stain because the second coat covers double the square footage as the first.
 Before beginning a wet on wet coat application, be sure the wood is properly cleaned and prepared.